soostdijck/RUDE/docs/BOM.md

 # BOM

 Special attention to HSP 102011 and 2x190mm ⌀5mm rods which are not included in stock Robak BOM.
-Only additional SHCS M3/M5 bolts + hexnuts are necessary if you come from Robak.
+Only additional SHCS M3/M5 bolts + square/hex-nuts are necessary if you come from Robak.

 This car can handle a more powerful motor than Robak, I don't advise anything below 3S.